veniamin-ilmer/math/power-operations/readme.md

 * 11.111... / 3 = 3.703...
 * 3.703... / 3 = 1.235...

-Since 1.235.. is smaller than 3, we stop divising.
+Since 1.235.. is smaller than 3, we stop dividing.

 In total, we needed to divide 4 times, so 4 with some remainder is our answer.